Insertions of primary knee prostheses – contacts per 1,000 inhabitants, 50 years and older

 The place of treatment is divided into three categories:

-Knee prosthesis insertion is mainly performed on adult patients.
-The population therefore includes only patients aged 50 years and older.
-In 2024, 181 operations were performed on patients under 50 years of age, of whom 162 were between 40 and 49 years old.
+Knee prosthesis implantation is performed primarily on patients aged 50 and older.
+The population therefore includes only these patients.
+Approximately 200 surgeries are performed annually on patients under the age of 50, most of whom are between 40 and 49 years old.

 In order to compare the catchment areas and between years, the rates have been adjusted for gender and age.
 The adjustment was done using the direct method with the countrys population in 2023 as the reference population.